davetayls/davetayls.github.com/_drafts/fp-ts-02-handling-error-cases.md

  - typescript
 ---

-In any codebase there are several steps which can fail.
-Like I discovered with [handling nullable values](/blog/2018/05/20/fp-ts-01-working-with-nullable-values) I want to flow through the code and deal with errors at any step gracefully and in a logical manor.
+In any codebase there are several paths which can fail.
+Like I discovered with [handling nullable values](/blog/2018/05/20/fp-ts-01-working-with-nullable-values) I want to flow through the code and deal with errors gracefully and in a logical manor.
 Too many times have I found I've written a tangle of if statements and try / catch blocks which make reading a logical set of instructions hard.

 {% include components__SeriesPosts.html %}